A bit of history

 In the 70s, a European information centre on aerosols (FEAC) was created in Brussels to inform aerosol manufacturers about the legislative issues within the European Community.
 With the enlargement of the European Union, the FEA Offices were transferred to Brussels, Belgium at the beginning of the 80s and FEA became an international association.

-The European Aerosol Federation celebrated its 50th Anniversary in 2009.
+The European Aerosol Federation celebrates its 60th Anniversary in 2019.

 FEA acts today by supporting projects and policy development together with its members and the EU Institutions, and by exchanging information in and beyond its network.